-On March 3, 2000, I sent you a letter expressing solvern about possible loss of access to trails in Charmlee park in Malibu.
-I have recently be encoulated by bars Wilstein of the La Chusa Highlands Improvement Association and the particulation of the method of the proposed gate is intended to better regulate motor vehicle traffice the topic of the method a statement that the plan for the vehicular gate includes:
+On March 3, 2000, I sent you a letter Charmlee park in Malibu.
+I have rea Highlands Improvement Association better regulate motor vehicle to fit for the vehicular gate includes

-"an ungated 5 foot wide performance que than this de accessway to enable any non-motorized users unrestricted egress to the trails of a torrest the private streets within our subdivision.
-Our desclopment further non sets signage that is specific to the areas to park visitor vehicles outside in gated area and threstons to access the trail from within the gated area."
+"an ungated 5 foot wide personance eque that the dealers way to enable any non-motorized users unrestricted egress to an early of the private streets within our subdivision.
+Our development of further of the signed that is specific to the areas to park visitor vehicles outsue in gated area and the etcans to access the trail from within the gated area."

-Gary has also provided one with propages of plans of the project.
-One identifies the trail access as "foot/horse traffic access and the other identifies the trail access as "pedestrian access".
+Gary has also provided me with by pages of plans of the project.
+One identifies the trail access as "foot/horse tradic access and the other identifies the trail access as "pedestrian access".
 Gary assured me that bicycle access would be allowed as well.